-- 1. A senior may be promoted to graduation candidate status after satisfactory fulfillment of all senior course requirements, graduation requirements, school requirements and BH requirements (if any). - 1.1 A student must satisfactorily fulfill course requirements for all Semester II courses to progress to graduate candidate status. - 1.2 Take required national standardized examinations, complete required remediation, if applicable. - 1.3 Complete national standardized examinations and all associated remediation requirements. - 1.4 Current immunization record. - 1.5 Current CPR.
+- 1. A senior may be promoted to graduation candidate status after satisfactory fulfillment of all senior course requirements, graduation requirements, school requirements and BH requirements (if any). - 1.1 A student must satisfactory fulfill course requirements for all semester II courses in order to progress to graduate candidate status. - 1.2 Take required national standardized examinations, complete required remediation, if applicable. - 1.3 Complete the National Standardized examination and all associated remediation requirements. - 1.4 Current immunization record. - 1.5 Current CPR.